matthewruffell/matthewruffell.github.io/_posts/2019-12-02-learning-how-to-write-juju-charms-by-creating-a-minetest-charm.md

 indicating failure, the script will stop and raise an error, which Juju will then communicate to its operator.

-We use "systemctl restart" over "systemctl start" due to wanting our hooks to be "idempotent", which means the operation can be repeated many times without changing the intended result.
+We use `systemctl restart` over `systemctl start` due to wanting our hooks to be "idempotent", which means the operation can be repeated many times without changing the intended result.
 If we try and start an already running service, we might error out and cause problems.
 Restart will down the service and get it